Rangitoto Station House:

 - There is cleaning equipment in laundry and a vacuum cleaner in cupboard by back door.
 Take all rubbish out with you.

 - Heating is by heat pump.
 The remote control for the heat pump is on a bracket by the light switches in the lounge.
 CAUTION: Do not leave the heat pump unattended if on.
 Whenever you are leaving the house, turn the heat pump off, using the remote control.
-Always use the remote control to turn the heat pump off BEFORE turning off the main power switch in the laundry.
+Always use the remote control to turn the heat pump off before turning off the main power switch in the laundry.

 No Smoking.
 No Animals.
 No Firearms.
+Entry at your own risk.

 The removal of the deer fencing has left many large and dangerous post holes.
 Please take care when walking and watch children.
 Keep vehicles to obvious roads as there are many plantings on grassed areas.
 Cars can usually drive along the Ranginui Trig Rd as far as the quarry.
 There are washouts on the Owawenga Track.